-Tulsa Studies in Women’s Literature welcomes the submission of Articles, Notes, and Archives essays on literature in all time periods and places, including foreign-language literatures, and in every genre—poetry, prose, drama, essays, diaries, memoirs, journalism, and criticism.
-While Articles need not be exclusively concerned with female writers, the focus must be on women and writing, explicating the specific links between the woman writer and her work.
+Tulsa Studies in Women’s Literature welcomes the submission of Articles, Notes, Archives, and Innovations essays on women’s literature in all time periods and places, including foreign-language literatures, and in every genre—poetry, prose, drama, essays, diaries, memoirs, journalism, and criticism.
+While submissions need not be exclusively concerned with female writers, the focus must be on women and writing, explicating the specific links between the woman writer and her work.
 Tulsa Studies particularly encourages work in feminist critical and literary theory.

 Publishers may send review copies to the following address:

 Attn: Book Review Editor